-\With effect from July 2, 2019, the Company has become a subsidiary of L&T. Accordingly, L&T has become the Promoter / Parent Company of the Company.
+^{}Subsequent to the date of the balance sheet, shareholding of Larsen & Toubro Limited ('L&T') increased to 99,650,179 shares (60.59%) pursuant to which, the Company has become a subsidiary of L&T. Accordingly, L&T has become the Promoter /ultimate Parent Company.